-None
+5. Prerequisite reading None

-Code 3200762.
-WRIT RES REPT DENT 1(1-0-3)

-Writing a Research Report in Dentistry

-1. Aim of the course

-The aims of the course are to provide basic knowledge of writing a research report in english and to practice revising reports based on reviewer comments.

-After complete this course the participant will be able to write a complete research report in english and to submit for publication.

-Writing a research report, including; an abstract; introduction; objectives and hypotheses; methodology; results; describing tables; describing figures or graphs; references; revising reports based on reviewer comments.
+- Code 3200762.
+WRIT RES REPT DENT 1(1-0-3) Writing a Research Report in Dentistry - 1.
+Aim of the course The aims of the course are to provide basic knowledge of writing a research report in english and to practice revising reports based on reviewer comments. - 2.
+Attainment target (Learning outcome) After complete this course the participant will be able to write a complete research report in english and to submit for publication. - Course description and timetable Writing a research report, including; an abstract; introduction; objectives and hypotheses; methodology; results; describing tables; describing figures or graphs; references; revising reports based on reviewer comments.

+Timetable